How would you like to spend 3 days in Denver? If it is a destination you haven’t previously considered, let me change

 Golden is a historic gold rush town in the foothills of the Rockies that is surrounded by mountains and has a river, Clear Creek, running through it.
-Grab a breakfast burrito or Huevos Rancheros once you get to Golden at Los Marcelos then its time to choose your own adventure!
+Grab breakfast at Golden Diner or Sassafras (Sassafras is one of my favorite breakfasts in the WORLD) then its time to choose your own adventure!

 There are a number of activities to get you out in nature here, including tubing the rapids of the Clear Creek (don’t let the tame name fool you) – just buy a cheap tube and follow the crowds, hiking one of the trails around Golden including Mt Falcon and North and South Table Mountains, or mountain biking one of the many trails along the front range – there are a few shops in town where you can hire a bike.

 Ask at the Information Centre for more ideas and logistics.

 Once you are adventured out, head back into Golden for lunch at one of my favorite Denver restaurants, Sherpa House, for their delicious Nepalese/Tibetan buffet.
 It is very affordable and so tasty.

 The historic main street of Golden is a lively place for a stroll and there are a range of antique and second-hand stores to browse with all kinds of bric-a-brac.

-Golden also has a few excellent little craft breweries so you could (should) spend a couple of hours trying out some of the inventive brews that Colorado is famous for – I love the orange creamsicle wheat from Barrels and Bottles Brewery, and Mountain Toad has an inventive range of beers and a very pleasant beer garden to enjoy them in.
+Golden also has a few excellent little craft breweries so you could (should) spend a couple of hours trying out some of the inventive brews that Colorado is famous for – I love the Orange Creamsicle Blonde Ale from Barrels and Bottles Brewery, and Mountain Toad has an inventive range of beers and a very pleasant beer garden to enjoy them in.